Electronic voting in Switzerland: Disadvantages

 The development of the infrastructure of e-voting is costly, since it includes computers, building up servers, hiring experts and buying the software.
-For example, the cost of the pilot system used in Zurich during 2004-2006 amounted to 7.9 million CHF for the canton Zurich and 0.5 million CHF for the communities that attended the project.
+For example, the cost of the pilot system used in Zürich during 2004-2006 amounted to 7.9 million CHF for the canton of Zürich and 0.5 million CHF for the communities that attended the project.
 Moreover, another 3,2 million CHF resulting from the trial period.
 Which all adds up to 11,2 million CHF.
 Appraisals assume that the implementation of e-voting in the whole country would cost 400 to 600 million CHF.